pyccel.ast.cwrapper module#

 Get the wrapper for __new__ which allocates the memory for the class instance.

-- property original_class#
+- property original_classView on GitHub#

 The class which is wrapped by this PyClassDef.